dagainz/Correlator/docs/report-module.md

 It also counts and reports on basic statistics.

-This is the module that gets used in the stack when using --report-only.
+This is the module that gets used in the stack when using the --report-only option on any CLI.

 ## Configuration parameters